The network signature of constellation line figures: Results

-A minority of the sky cultures in this study had a written astronomical tradition (marked in column {\bf type} in Table~\ref{tab:culture_list}).
+A minority of the sky cultures in this study have written astronomies (marked in column {\bf type} in Table~\ref{tab:culture_list} in Sec.~\ref{sec:data} on the data).
 In these cases, the constellations were documented early on a longer-lasting medium, such as a codex, chart, book, stone or clay tablets.
-Unsurprisingly, the number of constellations which have survived from written cultures is higher: the 16 written cultures have 1299 constellations, and the 34 oral cultures only 292.
-For this predictor, we obtain a positive assortativity coefficient of $r = 0.231$ ($\sigma_r = 0.00237$), which signals a significant, positive association.
+Unsurprisingly, the number of surviving constellations from written cultures is higher: the 30\% of written cultures hold 78\% of the constellations.

+\paragraph{Oral astronomies use brighter stars} The type of astronomical literacy positively associates with the visual signature of constellations ($r = 0.234$ with $\sigma_r = 2\cdot 10^{-3}$).
+This means that constellations issued from oral cultures can be statistically distinguished, to an extent, from those of written cultures.
+We test this by also training a Support-Vector classifier with a nonlinear kernel and balancing class weights, for the two classes.
+The classifier confirms this (balanced accuracy 0.75).

-\emph{Oral astronomies use brighter stars}.
-This positive association is not due to any characteristic constellation features for the written cultures, which include both those of Chinese ancestry, and the classical Western cultures: they are complementary in visual signatures (in Fig.~\ref{fig:predictor_culture_of} top, the first four examples are all written cultures).
-When grouped together, the written cultures span all clusters in the embedding uniformly.
-The positive association is due instead to the characteristics of oral astronomies, most of which formed the rightmost similarity cluster in Fig.~\ref{fig:predictor_culture_of}.
+The positive association is explained by the characteristics of oral astronomies, most of which formed the largest similarity cluster in Fig~\ref{fig:predictor_culture_of} (bottom).
 The oral group consists of some Eurasian, almost all native American, Austronesian, and Polynesian cultures.
-Their constellations are also present in all clusters of the embedding, but preferentially in regions where bright stars are used (towards the centre of the embedding, as shown by the average magnitude, constellation feature $s_{17}$ in Fig.~\ref{fig:manifold_gradients}.
-However, it is possible that this association is due to the limitations of data collection from oral cultures (specifically, a possible bias towards brighter constellations, introduced in Sec.~\ref{sec:data}).
+Their constellations are present in all clusters of the embedding, but preferentially in regions where \emph{brighter stars} are used---towards the centre of the embedding, as shown by the average magnitude ($s_{17}$) in Fig~\ref{fig:manifold_gradients}.
+The written cultures, on the other hand, do not have this preference: they include cultures of both Chinese and Western origins, which are complementary in visual signatures, and use all star magnitudes.
+The classifier confirms that brightness is crucial to distinguish oral from written constellations: the most important feature is the \emph{average star magnitude}, $s_{17}$.
+The F1-score (the harmonic mean of the precision and recall) is higher for the written (0.86) than for the oral constellations (0.60), since faint constellations can be correctly assigned to written cultures, but bright constellations may belong to either class.

+A caveat to this result is that this association may be due to the limitations of data collection from oral cultures (specifically, a possible bias towards recalling brighter constellations, as per Sec.~\ref{sec:data}).